bipio-server/bipio/README.md

 Bipio is a highly parallel nodejs based API integration framework.
 It uses [graph](http://en.wikipedia.org/wiki/Directed_graph) based <a href="http://en.wikipedia.org/wiki/Pipeline_(software)">pipelines</a> to create ephemeral endpoints, complex automated workflows and message distribution hubs with 3rd party API's and
 [RPC's](http://en.wikipedia.org/wiki/Remote_procedure_call).
-It's a RESTful JSON API that supports account level namespacing.
+It's a RESTful JSON API that supports account level namespacing and multi-domain (fqdn) support.
 Clients authenticate over HTTP Basic.

 If you're familiar with Yahoo Pipes, IFTTT, Zapier, Mulesoft, Cloudwork or Temboo - the concept is a little similar.
 The server has a small footprint which lets you create and automate an internet of things that matter to you.
 It can be installed alongside your existing open source app or prototype for out-of-band message transformation, feed aggregation, queuing, social network fanout or whatever you like, even on your Rasberry Pi.